 All programs listed on the Global Programs and Studies website are approved by GPS.
 GPS makes a special effort to include on its list of approved programs those that meet high academic standards, correspond to the mission of Wheaton College and GPS, and represent a wide choice for students in regards to curriculum, language, and location.

 GPS will, however, consider the petitions of students who would like to attend a non‐approved program and receive academic credit.
 Non‐approved programs are a potential option for students who cannot find an academic match for their major on any of the Wheaton‐approved programs.
 Submitted petitions must demonstrate a compelling academic reason for studying on a non‐approved program.
-For further information on the petition process, please meet with Deb Kim, the Director of Study Abroad, to discuss the program and petition process.
+For further information on the petition process, please meet with Deb Kim, the Executive Director of Global Programs and Studies, to discuss the program and petition process.

 Our goal is to place you in a challenging academic environment within cross-cultural settings around the world and throughout the United States.